Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | December 4, 2021

 Appalachian State Stats and Trends

-- When Appalachian State scores more than 18.5 points, it is 8-3 against the spread and 10-1 overall.
+- When Appalachian State records more than 18.5 points, it is 8-3 against the spread and 10-1 overall.

-- In games that Appalachian State churns out over 349.7 yards, the team is 6-2 against the spread and 8-0 overall.
+- In games that Appalachian State picks up over 349.7 yards, the team is 6-2 against the spread and 8-0 overall.

 - The Mountaineers have turned the ball over 20 times this season, one more turnover than the Ragin' Cajuns have forced (19).